levietduc1007/machine-learning-regression-exercises/README.md

-# machine-learning-regression-exercises
+# machine-learning-regression-theory-exercises-duc
-Exercises and examples on linear, nonlinear, and multiple ... regression in machine learning.
+This repository provides **theoretical explanations** and **practical coding exercises** on regression in machine learning.

-Các code đều có hướng dẫn cơ bản bằng tiếng việt.
+It is designed to help learners understand the concepts deeply and apply them through hands-on practice.